8Bit-CCieCollab-Smore/DeblockedHacks/README.md

 QUIZALIZE HACKS ------>>>

-use if you want to be the top laeder bord of quizalize

-How to Use
+#HOW TO USE

-Go to the Quizalize.js file
+#1 - Go to Quizalize.js

-click copy

-go to your bookmarks tab and create a page
+#2 - Copy the Code

+#3 Go to your Bookmarks bar

+#4 Create a New Page

-paste the code inside the link section
+#5 Edit it, and add the Code inside the link section

-go out,

-go to the website of the quiz and boom!
+#6 go to quizalize

+#7 Click it

+#8 put your ENTIRE URL LINK inside the box where you need to put it

+#9 Enjoy